Sign into your account

 Stephen J. Turkovich, MD

-Dr. Stephen Turkovich was named president of Oishei Children’s Hospital in November 2022.
-Turkovich previously served as chief medical officer at Oishei, commencing in September 2021.
-In that role, he led the hospital’s day-to-day medical affairs and physician leaders and an ambulatory enterprise to promote growth of service lines and strengthen the hospital’s relationship with physicians at the University at Buffalo and in the community.
+Dr. Stephen Turkovich was named president of Golisano Children’s Hospital of Buffalo in November 2022.
+He previously served as chief medical officer at Golisano, commencing in September 2021.
+In that role, he led the hospital’s day-to-day medical affairs and physician leaders.
+He also led an ambulatory enterprise to promote service line growth and strengthen the hospital’s relationship with physicians at the University at Buffalo and in the community.

-Turkovich previously served as vice president and chief medical officer at Oishei Children’s Hospital, since July 2014.
+Turkovich previously served as vice president and chief medical officer at Golisano Children’s Hospital, beginning in July 2014.
 Before that, he was quality and patient safety officer and the co-medical director of the newborn nursery.

 President, Guthrie Corning Hospital